Server image resizing and cropping on the fly base on ImageMagick+MozJPEG

 Description: Output format requested, for example you can force the output as jpeg file in case of source file is png.
 The default

-auto will try to output the same format as the source image or fallback to jpg.
+auto will try to output the best format for the requesting browser, falling back to the same format as the source image or finally with a fallback to jpg.

 Description: Sets the compression level for the output image.
 Your best results will be between 70 and 95.